Dodgers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 - The Dodgers have played as the favorite in six of their past 10 games and won four of those contests.

+- When it comes to hitting the over, the Dodgers and their opponents are 7-3-0 in their last 10 games with a total.

-- Oddsmakers have not set a spread for any of the Dodgers' last 10 games.
-Los Angeles' last three games have finished above the total, and the average total during that run was 8.2.
+- The Dodgers have not played a game with a spread over their last 10 outings.
+Los Angeles' past four contests have gone over the point total, and the average over/under in that streak was 8.5.

 Dodgers Betting Records & Stats

-- The Dodgers have won 71 of the 113 games they were favored on the moneyline this season (62.8%).
+- The Dodgers have won 63.2% of the games this season when they were favored on the moneyline (72-42).

-- Los Angeles has gone 31-17 when playing as moneyline favorites with odds of -165 or shorter (64.6% winning percentage).
+- Los Angeles has an 18-7 record (winning 72% of its games) when it has played as moneyline favorites of -225 or shorter.

-- The Dodgers have a 62.3% chance to win this matchup based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 69.2%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!